dimagi/commcare-hq/README.md

 #### PostgreSQL Configuration

-    createuser -U postgres commcarehq
-    createdb -U postgres commcarehq
-    createdb -U postgres commcarehq_reporting

-In Ubuntu, you may find it easier to log in as the postgres user:
+Log in as the postgres user, and create a `commcarehq` user with password `commcarehq`, and `commcarehq` and `commcarehq_reporting` databases:

     $ sudo su - postgres
-    postgres $ createuser -P commcarehq  # When prompted, enter password "commcarehq" postgres $ createdb commcarehq
+    postgres$ createuser -P commcarehq  # When prompted, enter password "commcarehq" postgres$ createdb commcarehq
-    postgres $ createdb commcarehq_reporting
+    postgres$ createdb commcarehq_reporting

-If these commands give you difficulty, particularly for Mac users running Postgres.app, verify that the default postgres role has been created.
-If not, `createuser -s -r postgres` will create it.
+If these commands give you difficulty, particularly for Mac users running Postgres.app, verify that the default postgres role has been created, and run the same commands without first logging in as the postgres POSIX user:

+    $ createuser -s -r postgres  # Create the postgres role if it does not yet exist
+    $ createuser -U postgres -P commcarehq  # When prompted, enter password "commcarehq"
+    $ createdb -U postgres commcarehq
+    $ createdb -U postgres commcarehq_reporting

 ### Setting up a virtualenv